andrewharmellaw/andrewharmellaw.github.com/_posts/2021-03-09-the-experience-of-development-models-all-the-way-down.md

 {% maincolumn 'assets/img/fractral.jpg' 'Image: Fractral Octahedron, CC BY 2.0, via fdecomite on <a href="https://www.flickr.com/photos/fdecomite/5371928685/">Flickr.com</a>' %}

-{% newthought "In my " %}[previous post]({% post_url 2021-03-08-the-experience-of-development-a-conjecture %}) I put forward the idea that the predictions arising from mental models play an integral role in software development.
+{% newthought "In part one " %}[of this introduction]({% post_url 2021-03-08-the-experience-of-development-a-conjecture %}) I put forward the idea that the predictions arising from mental models play an integral role in software development.
 Unlike that post which was intentionally formal, this one derives far more from introspection and observation.
 I want to use this relative freedom to share some musings.

 Specifically I want to think about what these models might be made from, and given that, consider the dynamics which we experience when manipulating these thought-units.